langleylab/coldcuts/README.md

 🗂 You can find additional segmentation files, ontologies and other information at https://langleylab.github.io/coldcuts/articles/segmentations.html

+📄 You can read the preprint on arXiv at https://arxiv.org/abs/2201.10116

+## Citation

+If you use **`coldcuts`** in your research, cite the preprint:

+Giuseppe D'Agostino and Sarah Langley, *Automated brain parcellation rendering and visualization in R with coldcuts*, arXiv 2022, [arXiv:2201.10116](	arXiv:2201.10116)

 ## Motivation

 When dealing with neuroimaging data, or any other type of numerical data derived from brain tissues, it is important to situate it in its anatomical and structural context.
 Various authors provide parcellations or segmentations of the brain, according to their best interpretation of which functional and anatomical boundaries make sense for our understanding of the brain.
 There are several stand-alone tools that allow to visualize and manipulate segmentations.
 However, neuroimaging data, together with other functional data such as transcriptomics, is often manipulated in a statistical programming